pengwingokla/Parallel-Detector-with-Amazon-SQS-and-Rekognition/README.md

 - On instance A, use the `CarDetector.java` file.
 - On instance B, use the `TextRecognition.java` file.
 - Use the same `pom.xml` file for the dependencies set up of the application on both instances.
+- On terminal compile the code using Maven: `mvn clean compile`